heoconngoc/heoconngoc/README.md

-- 👋 Hi, I’m @heoconngoc
+- 👋 Hi, I’m Dat Quoc Pham, just call me Dat!
 - 👀 I’m interested in sky gazing, photography and night walks
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on everything related to Computer Science
-- 📫 How to reach me: quocdatphamm@gmail.com
+- 📫 How to reach me: quocdatpham@umass.edu
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like crazy ideas!
+- ⚡ Fun fact: I like crazy ideas and challenging stuffs!

 <!---
 heoconngoc/heoconngoc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.